A Benchmark and Evaluation of Non-Rigid Structure from Motion

 \section{The \nrsfm{} Problem}

-In this section, we will provide a brief introduction of the \nrsfm{} problem, followed by a more detailed overview of ways this problem has been addressed.
+In this section, we will provide a brief introduction of the \nrsfm{} problem, followed by a more detailed overview of the ways this problem has been addressed.
 The intention is to establish a taxonomy to base our experimental design and evaluation upon.
-For a more in-depth review of \nrsfm{}, we recommend the survey of Salzmann et al.\ \cite{salzmann2010deformable}.
+In particular, we review sparse NRSfM methods as these approaches are the one evaluated in our benchmark.

-The standard/rigid SfM problem, c.f.\ e.g.\ \cite{Hartley:Zisserman:book2000}, is an inverse problem aimed at finding the camera positions (and possibly internal parameters) as well as 3D structure -- typically represented as a static 3D point set, $Q$ -- that best describe a sequence of 2D images of a rigid body.
-Where the 2D images are typically reduced to a sparse set of tracked 2D point features, corresponding to the 3D point set, $Q$.
-The most often employed observation model, linking 2D image points to 3D points and camera motion, is either the \emph{perspective camera model}, or the \emph{weak perspective} approximation here of.
-The weak perspective camera model is derived from the full perspective model, by simplifying the projective effect of 3D point depth, i.e. the distance between camera and 3D point.
+The standard/rigid SfM problem, c.f.\ e.g.\ \cite{Hartley:Zisserman:book2000}, is an inverse problem aimed at finding the camera positions (and possibly internal parameters) as well as 3D structure -- typically represented as a static 3D point set, $Q$ -- from a sequence of 2D images of a rigid body.
+The 2D images are typically reduced to a sparse set of tracked 2D point features, corresponding to the 3D point set, $Q$.
+The most often employed observation model, linking 2D image points to 3D points and camera motion is either the \emph{perspective camera model}, or the \emph{weak perspective} approximation hereof.
+The weak perspective camera model is derived from the full perspective model, by simplifying the projective effect of 3D point depth, i.e. the distance between the camera and 3D point.

-The extension from rigid structure from motion to the non-rigid case is by allowing the 3D structure, here points $Q_f$, to vary from frame to frame, i.e.
+The extension from rigid structure from motion to the non-rigid case is by allowing the 3D structure, here points $\mathbf{Q}_f$, to vary from frame to frame, i.e.

 Where $\mathbf{Q}_{f, p}$ is the 3D position of point $p$ at frame $f$.
 To make this \nrsfm{} problem well-defined, a prior or regularization is often employed.
 Here most of the cases target the spatial and temporal variations of $\mathbf{Q}_f$.
 The fitness of the prior to deformation in question is a crucial element in successfully solving the \nrsfm{} problem, and a main difference among \nrsfm{} methods is this prior.